Kgaogelo02/Kgaogelo02/README.md

-👋 **hello, i’m  Mabutsi Kgaogelo Kgagara**
+## 👋 Hello, i’m  Mabutsi Kgaogelo Kgagara

-→ computer science
-→ economics
-→ systems thinker
-→ software builder
+I hold a **Bachelor of Science in Computer Science & Economics**,
+and I see the world as systems to understand, problems to solve,
+and software to build that makes a difference.

 📍 pretoria, south africa